Ever had a faulty appliance at home that you desperately tried to fix and replace by yourself? We’ve all been there.

 Things to Consider When Planning Electrical Works in Singapore

-Before you delve into any electrical works in Singapore, it is important to take note of certain considerations to avoid any future electrical problems.
+Before you delve into any electrical work in Singapore, it is important to take note of certain considerations to avoid any future electrical problems.

 Here are 3 things to consider when planning electrical works in Singapore:

 - Hiring an Electrician

 - When hiring an electrician to carry out electrical works like repair, replacement, and installation, ensure that you make quality and professionalism your top priority.
 While you can easily get a cheap electrician that will give you the lowest electrical costs and quotations, they might not be able to execute quality electrical work.
 As such, make sure that you hire an EMA licensed electrician in Singapore.

 - Divide Up the Project

 - Not only are electrical works messy and costly, but they might also lead to certain disruptions in your daily activities.
 Let your electrician do a comprehensive assessment by listing all the electrical works needed to be done according to severity level and urgency.
 You can then request a price list, which includes electrician fees.
 If the total costs happen to be more than your budget, work on the most critical issues first to ensure that your home or office is safe.

 - While it is not advisable to carry out electrical work by yourself, there are exceptions when it comes to minor electrical repairs or replacements.
 Any small electrical work that does not require wires or any skilled work can be done by just following a few easy steps.
 However, make sure that you know exactly what you are doing as one error can easily lead to potential hazards.
 Otherwise, call an EMA licensed electrician to help you carry out the electrical work.

 How to Replace a Light Fixture in Singapore

 Our light fixtures at home may often unexpectedly shut off for some unknown reason.
 In this kind of situation, it is best to engage in the services of a licensed electrician – especially if you are unfamiliar with electrical work.

 Check if your electrician follows these steps when carrying out a light fixture replacement: